yo-ru/gulag-web/README.md

 and efficiency not seen in other frontend implementations - all while maintaining the simplicity of Python.

-A primary goal of gulag-web is to keep our codebase a developer-friendly API, so that programming remains about about the logic and ideas, rather than the code itself.
+A primary goal of gulag-web is to keep our codebase a developer-friendly API, so that programming remains about the logic and ideas, rather than the code itself.

 Varkaria and I are mainly writing this.
 Varkaria handles the design aspect of the frontend, making it responsive and snappy for mobile users, while I handle the backend, making sure it's easy to modify in every aspect as well